AlphaBytez/STING-CE-Docs/content/en/docs/bee-features/ollama-model-setup.md

 ## Overview
 STING uses Ollama for local AI capabilities, including the Bee chat assistant.
 This guide helps you set up the required models.

+For system requirements and initial installation, see the [STING Platform Installation Guide](/docs/getting-started/installation/).

 ## Quick Start

 ### 1. Check if Ollama is running